near/docs/docs/pagoda/alerts/webhooks.md

 Select the lights of your choosing but I will simply do all lights.

-If you haven't already create and connect your Hue Account
+If you haven't already created and connected your Hue Account

 <img width="40%" src="/docs/pagoda/webhook14.png" />